1. What is the JET Programme?

 It is possible, but highly unlikely that you will be placed in the same area or in a nearby location.
 New JET Programme participants are placed after careful consideration of both their requests and the needs of the contracting organisation (employer).

 - 4.16.
-I am applying to the programme with my spouse.
+I am applying to the JET Programme with my spouse.
 Will we be placed in the same location?

 If you and your spouse are selected as successful candidates for the JET Programme, efforts will be made to place you in the same or neighbouring contracting organisations.
 However, please be aware that this is not possible in every case.